-The Journal of the Gilded Age and Progressive Era is a scholarly, peer-reviewed journal published quarterly by the Society for Historians of the Gilded Age and Progressive Era (SHGAPE).
-The journal contains original essays and reviews scholarly books on all aspects of U.S. history for the time period from 1865 through 1920.
+The Journal of the Gilded Age and Progressive Era is a scholarly, peer-reviewed journal published quarterly by the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), in cooperation with Cambridge University Press.
+The journal contains original essays and reviews of scholarly books on all aspects of U.S. history for the time period from 1865 through the 1920s.

 For instructions on how to submit an article to the Journal, see here.

 In addition to the formal publications of the Journal of the Gilded Age and Progressive Era, SHGAPE.org publishes digital material that builds upon our print journal or otherwise relates to its mission.
-We are especially interested in fostering online scholarly and pedagogical dialogue concerning all forms of United States history between 1865 and 1920.
-To view our exclusive online content, see: Supplemental Content.
+We are especially interested in fostering online scholarly and pedagogical dialogue concerning all forms of United States history from 1865 to the 1920s.
+To view our online content, see: JGAPE Digital.

 Receive a year's subscription to our quarterly SHGAPE journal.